PaulESantos/paulefren/content/bio/skills.md

   icon = "r-project"
   icon_pack = "fab"
   name = "R user"
   description = "I have been an avid R user since 2016.
-I have used R for complete my undegraduate tesis."
+I have learned R to completed the data analysis of my undergraduate thesis and since then I help other students to learn R."

 # [[feature]]
 # icon = "apple-alt"